-- (a) A person or a close member of that person's family is related to the company if that person: - (i) Has control or joint control over the company; - (ii) Has significant influence over the company; or - (iii) Is a member of the key management personnel of the group or company or of a parent of the company. - (b) An entity is related to the company if any of the following conditions applies: - (i) The entity and the company are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of employees of either the company or an entity related to the company.
-If the company is itself such a plan, the sponsoring employers are also related to the company; - (vi) The entity is controlled or jointly controlled by a person identified in (a); - (vii) A person identified in (a) (i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity).
+- (a) A person or a close member of that person's family is related to the company if that person: - (i) Has control or joint control over the company; - (ii) Has significant influence over the company; or - (iii) Is a member of the key management personnel of the group or company or of a parent of the company. - (iv) Has control or joint control over the company, - (v) Has significant influence over the company; or - (vi) Is a member of the key management personnel of the group or company or of a parent of the company. - (b) An entity is related to the company if any of the following conditions applies: - (i) The entity and the company are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - (ii) One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity.